 Passaic County municipalities typically hold their tax sales in the fall.
 Paterson and Passaic in particular carry large investor participation; Clifton and Wayne frequently see premium bids on higher-value properties.
 Water and sewer balances from the Passaic Valley Water Commission become a bundled municipal lien if unpaid.

-Essex runs some of the most aggressive lien markets in the state.
+Essex County runs some of the most aggressive lien markets in the state.
 Newark’s tax sales attract institutional investors who routinely file foreclosure the moment the two-year window closes.
 Montclair and South Orange see slower foreclosure timelines but higher redemption amounts due to high assessed values.

-High property values mean Bergen delinquencies compound quickly.
+High property values mean Bergen County delinquencies compound quickly.
 Tax collectors generally turn around redemption statements in two to three business days.
 Utility balances from the Veolia and SUEZ service areas can roll into municipal liens.

-Hudson tax sales are fast and heavily contested.
+Hudson County tax sales are fast and heavily contested.
 Jersey City in particular has seen bid-down rates near 0% with high premiums.
 Redemption in Jersey City and Hoboken usually must be paid in person or by wire — online portals rarely handle sold liens.

 Elizabeth and Plainfield generate a large share of NJ tax sale volume.
 Union County’s Superior Court handles foreclosure filings efficiently, which compresses the post-sale timeline.

-Middlesex covers a mix of older urban cores and newer suburban stock.
+Middlesex County covers a mix of older urban cores and newer suburban stock.
 Perth Amboy and New Brunswick frequently see accelerated tax sales; Edison and Woodbridge tend toward normal-paced municipal sales.

 Coastal Monmouth properties carry high assessments, which means even a single delinquent quarter can be large.
 Asbury Park and Long Branch see the most active lien investor participation.